-- Supporting opportunities for waste minimization and recycling and supporting annual generator workshops that help educate the largest generators on hazardous waste regulations and the expectations of hazardous waste inspectors; - Continuing the HWS initiative to improve compliance in the vast SQG universe through a SQG self-certification survey; - Seeking to establish a hazardous waste generator security deposit to fund the cleanup of abandoned generator sites that do not meet acceptable environmental standards; - Continuing to seek EPA authorization to maintain HWS' authority to implement newly promulgated regulations and standards; - Improving the quality of hazardous waste data for hazardous waste trend analysis and sound decision-making; and - Participating in EPA rulemakings that affect regulatory status and management standards for recycling used industrial rags and wipes, spent materials that are reclaimed for reuse, and other regulatory proposals.
+- Supporting opportunities for waste minimization and recycling and supporting annual generator workshops that help educate the largest generators on hazardous waste regulations and the expectations of hazardous waste inspectors; - Continuing to seek EPA authorization to maintain authority to implement newly promulgated regulations and standards; - Improving the quality of hazardous waste data for hazardous waste trend analysis and sound decision-making; - Participating in EPA rulemakings that affect regulatory status and management standards for recycling used industrial rags and wipes, spent materials that are reclaimed for reuse, and other regulatory proposals;. - Implementing the provisions of Session Law 2007-107 (House Bill 36) that created additional notification and regulatory requirements for commercial TSDFs; and - Completing the study of hazardous waste transfer facilities and reporting to the General Assembly as to whether further regulation of these facilities is warranted.